DNWMNCR/JavaForSmallTeams/badadvice/200_always_use_a_StringBuffer.md

-# Always use a StringBuffer to concatenate
+# Always Use a StringBuffer to Concatenate

 This advice is doubly wrong.